-LC – How much is the editing process important?
-How’s yours?
+LC – How important the editing process is?
+How’s your job going?

 TLB – I don’t like changing my photos too much because I prefer that the emotion told is not changed.
-Currently, the pandemic has stopped various events, but at the same time, my creativity has freed itself to express itself to the fullest.
+Currently, the pandemic has stopped the various events but at the same time, my creativity has freed me to express itself to the fullest.

 LC – Where do you find your inspiration?

-TLB – When I think about how some of my shots were born or when I have to answer someone who asks me this question, I reflect and I realize how much the moon has never knocked on my door, but has always filtered forcefully through closed shutters.
-These closed rooms of our self, and in this specific case of mine, are slowly discovered; but in doing that on a personal level, I slowly decided to give light through my artistic and photographic journey, lightening them, making them practicable.
+TLB – When I think about how some of my shots are born or to answer someone who asks me this question, I reflect and I realize how much the moon has never knocked on my door, but has always filtered forcefully through closed shutters.
+These closed rooms of ourselves, and in this specific case of mine, are slowly discovered; but in that slowly on a personal level, I decided to give light through my artistic and photographic journey, lightening them, making them practicable.
 Everything starts from the soul, a vision comes to mind, I immediately draw the image and then realize it.